 - The vehicle is being driven on a public roadway.
 Private lands such as driveways and backyards would not be applicable to the commission of an offense, but public parking lots, dirt roads designated for public access, and commercially owned access roads are considered public.

 - The driver’s BAC is 0.08% or higher or the driver exhibits impairment.
 This factor can come under varying scrutiny depending upon the above mentioned considerations for BAC, but in Massachusetts, the 0.08% mark is generally used as the legal definition of intoxication.

-If you have been charged with a first OUI offense in the Worcester County or Hampden County areas, we may be able to get your license back for you within a week by applying for a hardship license.
-Our Worcester MA DUI lawyers will gather the necessary documents and represent you at the Registry of Motor Vehicles (RMV) hearing.
+If you have been charged with a first OUI offense in the Worcester County or Hampden County areas, our skilled OUI lawyers may be able to get your license back for you within a week by applying for a hardship license.
+Our Worcester MA OUI lawyers will gather the necessary documents and represent you at the Registry of Motor Vehicles (RMV) hearing.